nprindle/inheritance/README.md

 ## Building

-To compile, use `tsc --build _source/tsconfig.json` from the project's root directory.
+To compile, run the script `_build.sh`.
+The script runs the preprocessor, compiles the processed code, and then runs the postprocessor.